ChristianLempa/cheat-sheets/text/nb.md

   When the file extension is omitted, the existing extension is used.
   When only a file extension is specified, only the extension will be updated.

-  `nb move` and `nb rename` are aliases and can be used interchangeably.
+  'nb move' and 'nb rename' are aliases and can be used interchangeably.

 Read More:
   https://github.com/xwmx/nb#-moving--renaming